KeerthikaReddyChalla/FlightBookingApp_WebFlux/README.md

 # **Flight Booking Application**
-This project is a Flight Booking System built using Spring Boot + MongoDB Users can search flights, book tickets, view booking history, and cancel bookings.
+This project is a Flight Booking System built using Spring Boot + MongoDB.
+Users can search flights, book tickets, view booking history, and cancel bookings.
 Admins can manage airlines and flight inventory.

 ## 1. Project Overview